tgreenidge/portfolio/_posts/blog/2015-10-07-jekyll-deployment-troubles.markdown

 While I may not have use for email fowarding just yet, it is a nice to have.
 However, the Whois privacy is an amazing (FREE) feature that allows me to hide and protect my personal information that is associated wirh my domain since I am the owner of the domain.
 When queried, all my personal info, with the exception of my name, points to a third party company in New Zealand.

 ### Github hosting
-To use Github pages to host my site, I had to create a branch called gh-pages and push to that branch.
+In order to use Github Pages to host my site, I had to create a branch called gh-pages and push to that branch.
 There is some setting up involved, so I will give you an overview.

 Github has some documentation for setting up custom domains with Github Pages [here](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
 According to the instructions, I had to create a file called CNAME (no additional file extensions like '.txt' required) in my root directory.
 The only information that this file contained was the name of my site like below: